Marie Theresa Crick

 Research and Methodology

-Marie Theresa Crick is an interdisciplinary artist, writer, researcher, and facilitator whose work engages with transnational feminisms, embodied methodologies, and breath as ‘performance.’
+Marie Theresa Crick is an interdisciplinary artist, researcher, and facilitator whose work engages with transnational feminisms, embodied methodologies, and breath as ‘performance.’

-She is a PhD researcher in Visual Cultures at Goldsmiths, University of London, a fellow of the Advanced Practices PhD, and an active member of collectives including Counterfield and the Feminist Breath Collective.
-Born in London to an Irish mother and a British father, her practice is rooted in the lived experience of Irish migration, informing her exploration of Irish Catholic maternal shame, migration, and memory through philosophy, film, performance, and embodied workshops - reimagining maternal relations as transformative.
+Born in Croydon to an Irish mother and a British father, her practice is rooted in the lived experience of Irish migration.
+This informs her exploration of Irish Catholic maternal shame, migration, and memory through philosophy, film, performance, and embodied workshops—reimagining maternal relations as sites of transformation.

 Stay connected and keep up to date with Marie Theresa’s latest research, exhibitions, and creative projects.